-V. Concluding Remarks
+V. Conclusions

-In this paper, we have provided a brief overview of our work on the development of a class of plasma actuators called localized arc filament plasma actuators (LAFPAs) for high-speed and high Reynolds number flow control.
-Over the past several years, we have successfully used LAFPAs to excite various instabilities in high subsonic and supersonic jets with a focus on either mixing enhancement or noise reduction.
-We distribute 8 of these wide-bandwidth (0 - 200 kHz) actuators just upstream of the exit of the nozzle, close to the receptivity location of the jet shear layer.
-With individual control of the actuators, we can excite jet shear layer instability, jet column instability, and various jet azimuthal instabilities ($m = 0, 1, 2, 3, \pm 1, \pm 2$, and ± 4).
-The primary control mechanism is localized Joule heating, which results in the generation of compression waves.
-It is not clear whether the heating itself, the compression waves, or a combination of the two couple to the flow.
+In this paper, a brief overview of the development of a class of plasma actuators called LAFPAs and their application in high-speed and high-Reynolds-number flow control was provided.
+Over the past several years, LAFPAs have been used successfully to excite various instabilities in high subsonic and supersonic jets with a focus on either mixing enhancement or noise reduction.
+Normally, eight of these high-bandwidth (0-200 kHz) actuators are distributed just upstream of the exit of the nozzle, close to the optimal receptivity location of the jet shear layer.
+With individual control of the actuators, jet shear layer instability, jet column instability, and various jet azimuthal instabilities ($m = 0, 1, 2, 3, \pm 1, \pm 2,$, and ± 4) are excited.
+The primary control mechanism is localized joule heating, which results in the generation of compression waves.

-In this paper, we provide a brief summary of our work and highlight the capabilities and potential of the actuators and the control technique for not only mixing enhancement and noise mitigation but also flow and acoustic diagnostics.
-The results show that the jet, when operated over a large range of jet Mach numbers (0.9 to 1.65), stagnation temperature ratios (up to 2.5), and Reynolds numbers $(0.2x10^6)$ to $1.65x10^6$), responds to the control over a large range of forcing Strouhal number and azimuthal modes.
-Over this range of jet variables, there is a considerable change in the jet acoustic Mach number (0.83 to 2.1) and the theoretical convective Mach number (0.43 to 0.92), a measure of compressibility level.
-Yet, the jet response, in terms of generating organized flow structures, is similar.
-The results clearly demonstrate that the jet flow field and acoustic far-field can be dramatically altered, providing a powerful control tool in these practical high-speed and high Reynolds number jets.
-Sample flow results (phase-averaged Galilean streamlines and Q-criterion) and acoustic results (Mach wave radiation) are presented to demonstrate the capabilities of these actuators and the control technique for flow and acoustic diagnostics.
+A brief summary of the work using LAFPAs for jet control is provided, and the capabilities and potential of the actuators and the control technique are highlighted for not only mixing enhancement and noise mitigation but also flow and acoustic diagnostics.
+The results show that the jet, when operated over a large range of jet Mach numbers (0.9 to 1.65), stagnation temperature ratios (up to 2.5), and Reynolds numbers $(0.2 \times 10^6 \text{ to } 1.65 \times 10^6)$, responds to the control over a large range of forcing Strouhal numbers and azimuthal modes.
+Over this range of jet variables, there is a considerable change in the jet acoustic Mach number (0.83 to 2.1) and the convective Mach number (theoretical: 0.43 to 0.92, and empirical: 0.50 to 2.56), a measure of the compressibility level.
+Yet, the jet response, in terms of generating organized flow structures and their patterns, is similar.
+The results clearly demonstrate that the jet flowfield and acoustic far field can be dramatically altered, providing a powerful control tool in these practical high-speed and high-Reynolds-number jets.
+Sample flow results (conditionally averaged Galilean streamlines and Qcriterion) and acoustic results (Mach wave radiation) are presented to demonstrate the capabilities of these actuators and the control technique for flow and acoustic diagnostics.